mu-majid/docker-k8s-lab/README.md

   - `docker exec -it <cont_id> <cmd>`: run another command (cmd) inside an already running container. the `it` flag means: `i` means attaching our terminal to the container so the container's process running the command `cmd` stdin/stdout/stderr channel is attached to our terminal. `t` means formatting the text typed or output to screen.

-  - `docker build <build-context>`: used to build a reusable image from a docker file, the build context is essentially where the files used to build an image is located (normally the Dockerfile)
+  - `docker build -t <image-tag> <build-context>`: used to build a reusable image from a docker file, the build context is essentially where the files used to build an image is located (normally the Dockerfile)

 ## what is a base Image?